totalspectrum/spin2cpp/README.md

   into a region of COG memory (the FCACHE) to improve performance.
 The default FCACHE size is 64.
 Larger sizes may improve performance, but at the risk of running out of COG memory space.
 The minimum size is 8; any size less than this disables FCACHE completely.
+This option only affects PASM or binary output, and is ignored for C/C++ output.

 `--gas`